 Linking workbooks is necessary and effective in various ways.
 It is necessary when creating a summary or report from multiple data sources, merging data from several workbooks, etc. This article shows 5 different ways how to link two workbooks in excel.
 The methods involve external reference, the Consolidate tool, copy-paste, the Get data tool, and VLOOKUP.

-5 Methods to Link Two Workbooks in Excel
+How to Link Two Workbooks in Excel: 5 Methods

 I am going to illustrate 5 different ways for you how to link two workbooks in excel.
 We will use the following dataset from the source workbook to highlight the methods.
 The dataset contains half-yearly sales made by six employees of a company in 2021.
 The source and destination workbooks are named ‘SourceWorkbook’ and ‘Link Two Workbooks’ respectively.
 So, let’s start!